 Camping – Chugach State Park’s Bird Creek Campground

 This lovely campground is on the outskirts of Anchorage and is managed by the Alaska Department of Natural Resources.
-There are twenty-four campsites and most can accommodate RVs, but sites are first-come, first-served so be aware of that fact.
+There are twenty-four campsites and most can accommodate RVs, but sites are first-come, first-served so be aware.
 Guests can stay for up to seven days.
 The state park is on the water so you can enjoy fishing, boating, and whale watching nearby, and there are many great trails to hike, too.

 Denali National Park

-The Denali National Park area is very popular with tourists from the United States and around the world.
-It is best known for being home to North America’s tallest mountain, Denali, which rises to a height of 20,310′.
+The Denali National Park area is very popular with tourists from the United States and worldwide.
+It is best known for being home to North America’s tallest mountain, Denali, which rises to 20,310.’
 This is one of several Alaska national parks that you can’t miss.

-There are lots of fun things to do when you visit Denali National Park.
-First, be sure to visit one or both Denali National Park visitor centers – Denali and Eielson – to get a good overview of the park.
-Then, decide if you want to walk, bike, hike, shuttle bus, or drive around this spectacular place.
+There are many fun things to do when visiting Denali National Park.
+First, visit one or both Denali National Park visitor centers – Denali and Eielson – to get a good park overview.
+Then, decide whether to walk, bike, hike, shuttle bus, or drive around this spectacular place.

 At Husky Homestead, you can meet sled dogs and learn about the Iditarod from champion Jack King.
-If you’re feeling adventurous, you can try whitewater rafting or zip-lining nearby, or you can sign up for a tour by helicopter or on horseback.
+If you’re feeling adventurous, you can try whitewater rafting or zip-lining nearby or sign up for a tour by helicopter or on horseback.

 See Related: Best Helicopter Tours in Denali National Park

 Luxury Property – Grande Denali Lodge